Bankruptcy lawyer Hawaii

 Bankruptcies also have the power to avoid or in some cases strip liens.
 For example, judicial liens can be avoided (removed/cancelled) from assets to the extent they impair an exemption.
 Chapter 13 plans can modify second mortgages and “strip” them from real estate in certain circumstances.
 Stripped mortgages are paid through the plan in Chapter 13s.

 A common misconception is that income tax is nondischargeable in bankruptcy.
-Taxes can be discharged in bankruptcy, but it is fair to say if you have not filed your taxes or committed fraud on your return, they will not be forgiven.
+Taxes can be discharged during this time, but it is fair to say if you have not filed your taxes or committed fraud on your return, they will not be forgiven.
 Ask your attorney for more information.

-Our debt relief and Hawaii bankruptcy attorneys have over twenty years of combined experience handling Chapter 7 and Chapter 13 bankruptcy cases.
-We have handled more consumer bankruptcies than any other Maui County bankruptcy law firm and have flexible hours to meet the needs of our clients.
+Our debt relief and bankruptcy lawyers in Hawaii have over twenty years of combined experience handling difficult cases.
+We have handled more consumer bankruptcies than any other law firms and have flexible hours to meet the needs of our clients.